 Continuous learning.

-Getting your P-plates marks the beginning, not the end, of your driving education.
+Getting your P-plates marks the beginning, not the end of your driving education.
 To continue improving, consider taking refresher driving lessons with a professional instructor to hone specific manoeuvres or build confidence in various conditions.
-Defensive driving courses can also bne useful for developing advanced hazard perception and risk management skills.
+Defensive driving courses can also be useful for developing advanced hazard perception and risk management skills.
 Take the time to truly understand your vehicle, including its features, blind spots, and handling characteristics.

 Car insurance for young drivers and P-platers.

-However, there can be ways to manage these costs and ensure adequate cover.
 Here's a breakdown of key considerations for P-platers and their families.

 What makes car insurance premiums higher for P-platers?

-Comprehensive insurance premiums for P-plate drivers can vary widely based on factors like:
+Insurance premiums for P-plate drivers can vary widely based on factors like:

-1. Driver's age and gender.
+1. Driver's age.

 2. Location.